Connect with others who understand.

 Depression and Anxiety

 Symptoms of depression are common among people with cancer.
-According to the National Cancer Institute, 15 percent to 25 percent of individuals with cancer experience depression.
+According to the National Cancer Institute, up to 25 percent of people with cancer experience depression.
 Depression may be triggered by the stress and worry that can come with a cancer diagnosis or from the challenges of living with a chronic medical condition.

 Reach out to your health care team if you’re experiencing symptoms of depression.
 Treating depression has benefits for people living with cancer, and may even improve outcomes.
 Treatment options for depression may include medications and psychotherapy.
 A support network of family, friends, support groups, and online communities like MyLymphomaTeam can help you cope with the emotional challenges of cancer.